keithstric/cloud-sockets/README.md

 # cloud-sockets

-A websocket boilerplate using [ws](https://www.npmjs.com/package/ws) for nodejs
+A websocket implementation using [ws](https://www.npmjs.com/package/ws) for nodejs.
+This project provides the base infrastructure for a WebSocket project with the following features:

+* Defined Message types
+* Customizable Message types
+* PubSub support
+* Event Handler

 ## Installation